Code-Institute-Submissions/Quizzard-Trivia/README.md

 # Features
 ## Existing Features

+* **Heading**
+  * I wanted to design a name that will stand out from the crowd of millions of Harry Potter quiz games that are currently available online, so I came up with the name "Quizzard Trivia".The made up name is a play on the word of Quiz and Wizard.

 * **Home Page**
   * Quizzard button
   This page contains a straight forward singular button with the word "Quizzard".
 The button, when pressed should direct them to the next step of the application.
-This should be very self expanatory for the player so no instructions needed to tell them what they should do when they see a button in the middle of the screen
+This should be very self expanatory for the player so no instructions needed to tell them what they should do when they see a button in the middle of the screen.

   ![Quizzard Button](assets/images/quizzard-button.JPG)